Yu-Yy/DMD/README.md

 ## 🔍 Overview

 This repository contains the official implementation of our IJCB 2024 paper, **"Latent Fingerprint Matching via Dense Minutia Descriptor"**.
 The proposed method improves the accuracy and efficiency of latent fingerprint matching through a robust dense descriptor learned from fingerprint minutiae.
+The extended journal version named **"Minutiae-Anchored Local Dense Representation for
+Fingerprint Matching"** has been made available on arXiv and is currently under review.

 ## 🗞️ News and Updates